jdev-02/image-to-bookkeep-log-utility/README.md

 ### Windows-Specific Issues

-**"Tesseract not found" error:**
+**"Tesseract not found" or "tesseract is not installed" error:**
-- Make sure Tesseract is installed (see Installation section above)
+- **You need to install Tesseract first** - this is a required dependency
+- **Quick install**: Go to [UB Mannheim Tesseract Releases](https://github.com/UB-Mannheim/tesseract/wiki) and download the Windows installer
+- After installing, **close and reopen** your terminal/PowerShell (important!)
-- Verify it's in your PATH: run `tesseract --version` in PowerShell
+- Verify installation: run `tesseract --version` in PowerShell - it should show a version number
+- If you see an error when running `tesseract --version`:
-- If not found, add Tesseract to your PATH (see Setup section above) or reinstall with "Add to PATH" checked
+  - **Option 1**: Reinstall Tesseract and make sure to check "Add to PATH" during installation
-- After adding to PATH, **close and reopen** your terminal/PowerShell
+  - **Option 2**: Manually add Tesseract to PATH:
+    1. Find where Tesseract was installed (usually `C:\Program Files\Tesseract-OCR`)
+    2. Right-click "This PC" → Properties → Advanced system settings → Environment Variables
+    3. Under "System variables" or "User variables", find "Path" → Edit
+    4. Click "New" and add: `C:\Program Files\Tesseract-OCR`
+    5. Click OK on all dialogs
+    6. **Close and reopen** PowerShell completely
+    7. Run `tesseract --version` again to verify
+- The tool will try to auto-detect Tesseract in common locations, but adding it to PATH is the most reliable solution

 **Python path issues:**
 - If Python is not recognized, make sure Python is installed and added to PATH